Top Excuses for Estate Planning Procrastination

 An estate plan can be costly, but it’s worth it.
 You get what you pay for.
 In general, it’s more expensive to pay for the court probate process than setting up an estate plan which avoids probate.
 We tell our clients, “pay now or pay a lot more later.”
 Still unsure?
-Take advantage of our Free Estate Plan Consultation.
+Schedule an Estate Plan Consultation.

 A.Naming someone as your power of attorney in the event you become disabled;

 B. Naming someone as a guardian for your children (don’t leave it to the Courts to decide), and

 C. A living will declaration (similar to a do-not-resuscitate) which directs medical personnel to not use death-delaying or artificial procedures if your death is imminent.